syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Events.md

 ## SegmentCreated Event

-This event occurs when segment is created.
+This event occurs when a segment is created.
 You can get the segment details as argument from the [`SunburstSegmentCreatedEventArgs`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.SunburstChart.SunburstSegmentCreatedEventArgs.html) handler.

 The following example shows how to set the color for each level after creating the segment.